Active: A fully initiated member of a sorority who is currently attending university.

 Intentional Single Preference: Putting only one sorority on a potential new member's final preference card.
-Carleton Sororities highly discourages this practice.
+CUPC highly discourages this practice.

-Legacy: A female whose grandmother, mother, and/or sisters have been a member of a certain sorority is know as a "legacy" to that sorority.
+Legacy: An individual whose grandmother, mother, and/or sisters have been a member of a certain sorority is know as a "legacy" to that sorority.
 Legacy definitions differ from organization to organization.

 Letters: Greek initials that stand for the sorority's Greek name.

-Member: A womxn who has joined a sorority.
+Member: A person who has joined a sorority.

-MRABA: The Membership Recruitment Acceptance Binding Agreement is a document that must be signed to be eligible for a bid for membership from a CUPC sorority.
+MRABA: The Membership Recruitment Acceptance Binding Agreement is a document that must be signed to be eligible for a bid for membership from a Panhellenic sorority.

 New Member: One who has been accepted as a probationary member of a sorority.
 After a period of training in the history, ideals and traditions of the organization, and after earning a designated grade average, they may be initiated.